Chapter 1. Introducing virtualization in RHEL

 In other words, virtualization makes it possible to have operating systems within operating systems.

-For more information on what virtualization is, see the Red Hat Customer Portal.
+For more information about what virtualization is, see the Virtualization topic page.

-- To start using virtualization in Red Hat Enterprise Linux 9, see Chapter 2, Enabling virtualization.
+- To start using virtualization in Red Hat Enterprise Linux 9, see Enabling virtualization in Red Hat Enterprise Linux 9.

 1.2.
 Advantages of virtualization

 Using virtual machines (VMs) has the following benefits in comparison to using physical machines: